Permissions and how to apply

 Major work requiring Faculty – i.e. Reordering, New Facilities etc.

 The first stage in the process is for the parish to complete a Statement of Need and Statement of Significance.
 The church architect will also need to be involved.
 Please take the time to watch this short video from Oxfordshire Historic Churches Trust on how to start a project, how to work with an architect and creating a feasibility study.
+Also this step by step guide on managing a church building project from the Hereford Diocese.
 Once you have provided drafts of the statements of need and significance to the DAC we will consider whether a DAC visit to the parish is necessary.
 There are two types of DAC site visit Early Stage and Delegation.
 An early stage visit is an opportunity for your DAC case officer to get to know the church building and the project team to better understand how they can help you.
 They will ask about how the parish currently use the building, how they would like to use the building, and what changes the parish think are needed in order to achieve this.
 A visit by a delegation of the DAC is usually made after any major faculty application is submitted to the DAC for consideration.

 The DAC are unable to provide fundraising advice but you will find guidance and useful links on our website.